hlalsoukaina-dev/murabaha-portfolio-optimization1..1/README.md

 Mohammed Elgharb

-Project submitted in partial fulfillment of the requirements for the Master's degree in Financial Engineering and Participatory Finance (IFPIA).
+Research conducted as part of the academic coursework for the first year of the Master's degree in Financial Engineering and Participatory Finance (IFPIA).